theusaf/kahoot-session/README.md

 manuallyHandleAnswers: (false|true) //whether you are going to manually handle answers and the point system. default is false
 autoNextQuestion: (false|true) //whether you are going to automatically go through questions. default is false.
 namerator: (false|true) //whether to enable the namerator. default is false
+mode: ("team"|"normal") // enable team mode or play normally
-twoFactorAuth: (false|true) //whether to enable two factor authentification. currently does nothing. default is false
+twoFactorAuth: (false|true) //whether to enable two factor authentification. default is false
-useAntiBot: (false|true) //enable the antibot and ban bots. (from greasyfork). defaults to false
+useAntiBot: (false|true) //enable the antibot and ban bots. (from greasyfork). defaults to false [Not fully working]
 antiBotPercent: (0-1) //the percent number for names to match in order to be banned. defaults to 0.6
 ```
 ---